 Besamé (US): A vintage-inspired cosmetic brands that carry a range of solid makeup products, including a solid cake mascara, which comes with much less packaging than liquid ones.

-Elate (US): 75% of their products are waste-free, the rest are recyclables, and they also offer refills to avoid larger pieces of packaging.
+Elate (CA): 75% of their products are waste-free, the rest are recyclables, and they also offer refills to avoid larger pieces of packaging.
 They have most types of cosmetics and they offer colours that match many different skin tones.

 Ilia (US): is part of the Terra Cycle Zero Waste Box, which means that you can recycle our empty cosmetic packaging through their recycling program so the packaging won’t end up in landfills, and they also accept packaging from other brands btw.